 Gambale v.
 Deutsche Bank AG

-Gender discrimination action on behalf of a managing director at Deutsche Bank.
+Gender discrimination action on behalf of a female managing director at Deutsche Bank.
 The matter was resolved shortly before trial.

 Ginsberg v.
 Valhalla Anesthesia Assocs., P.C.